Laboratory diagnosis of whooping cough

 Antibody tests can be done late in the illness and still show positive which is a big advantage.

 In the United Kingdom a blood specimen from suspected cases should be sent to the local NHS laboratory requesting ‘pertussis antibodies’.
 Results are obtained in 1-2 weeks.
 It can be difficult to persuade doctors to do the test.
 In the UK there are clear guidelines that include testing any patient with a paroxysmal cough of more than 2 weeks duration.
 There are other circumstances described and the actions to be taken.

 Drawing these guidelines to the attention of your doctor may sometimes be necessary as very few will be familiar them (nobody can possible remember them all!).

 In the USA there is less likelihood that a doctor will refer to CDC guidelines as state health practices may predominate, and they are sometimes a bit out of date.
 There is a CDC website page you might find useful.

 PCR (polymerase chain reaction)

 This is a more successful way of detecting the organism.
+It is best done in the first three weeks of symptoms.
+Generally the earlier the better.
 It detects its unique DNA pattern.
 This involves getting secretions from the back of the nose or throat by swab or aspiration and testing in a specialist laboratory.
 A result can be obtained in 24 to 48 hours.

 A negative PCR does not rule out pertussis especially if taken in the later stages.
-It should be positive right from the first day of the illness and may remain positive for 4 weeks or more.
+It should be positive right from the first day of the illness and is reliable for 3 weeks and may remain positive for 4 weeks or more.

 The PCR test depends on traces of the organism being present, alive or dead.
 Since it detects minute quantities of genetic material it is more likely to be positive than culture, and for a longer period of time.